 Will the check be made out to me or to the provider?

-Unless otherwise approved by Commission staff, the check will be made out to the provider.
-Should you receive the funding directly, you will need to determine the legal effects of receipt of a disbursement from the Trust Fund on other benefits.
-The Trust Fund can not pay for any type of sales tax or fees.
-Sales tax payment is the responsibility of the applicant.
+You will need to determine any legal effects of receipt of a grant from the Trust Fund on other benefits.
+The Trust Fund can not pay for any type of sales tax, fees, or subscriptions.
+Sales tax payment, if due, is the responsibility of the applicant.

 Can the Trust Fund reimburse me for past expenses?